aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: MismatchedBracketsError

-    Error found in file raise_mismatched_brackets.pyupper on lines [2 - 10].
+    Error found in file 'raise_mismatched_brackets.pyupper' on lines [2 - 10].

     Dialect used: pyupper

     -->2: a = (1,   # Large number of lines between ( and ]
        3:     2,
        4:     3, 4,